necaksel/notes/2411-onboarding-feedback.md

 Part of why I want a closer to-mono repo approach is that I like using github for managing tasks.
 And then the repo is a nice level of organization.
 When everything is spread out you need jira to keep the state of what you're working on.

+If we keep the indit manual in the repo we don't need to copy our doucentation out.
+It will be tagged along with the code revision.
+From the release guidelines
+> Prepare documentation for release:

+Create a copy of indit User Manual and rename it to contain release tag, e.g. INDIT v1.3.0 User Manual.
+Remove any sections unrelated to current release (e.g. WIP manuals for modules that cannot be run within indit).